Content Marketing

 Who Should Prioritize Which?

-In case your work mainly consists of public material and a few internal notes, the cloud storage, file uploads, and collaboration features of Notion are generally sufficient.
+If your work consists mainly of public material and a few internal notes, Notion’s cloud storage, file uploads, and collaboration features are generally sufficient.
 On the other hand, if you are storing therapy notes, research journals, or confidential project plans, Obsidian provides a safer way of control by default, and it is also more convenient if you want to work offline and have everything saved locally.

 Pricing & Plans